- Location: Texas

 - Excepted Intrastate

-If you choose Non-Excepted Interstate, you must, in addition to a completed self-certification application, provide the DPS with a federal medical certificate.
+You'll need to submit a Self-Certification Affidavit (Form CDL-7).
+If you choose Non-Excepted Interstate, you must also provide the DPS with a federal medical certificate.

 Questions?
 The Federal Motor Carrier Safety Administration's website provides detailed information.